httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Method {#content-request-method}

 The `@method` identifier refers to the HTTP method of a request message.
 The value of is canonicalized by taking the value of the method as a string.
-Note that the method name is case-sensitive as per {{!SEMANTICS=RFC7231}}, and conventionally standardized method names are uppercase US-ASCII.
+Note that the method name is case-sensitive as per {{SEMANTICS}} Section 9.1, and conventionally standardized method names are uppercase US-ASCII.
+If used, the `@method` identifier MUST occur only once in the signature input.

 For example, the following request message: